Ammonius Saccas: Plotinus

+Synchretic background

+Ammonius came from a diverse intellectual and religious background.
 According to Porphyry, the parents of Ammonius were Christians, but upon learning Greek philosophy, Ammonius rejected his parents' religion for paganism.
 This conversion is contested by the Christian writers Jerome and Eusebius, who state that Ammonius remained a Christian throughout his lifetime:

 [Porphyry] plainly utters a falsehood (for what will not an opposer of Christians do?) when he says that ...
 Ammonius fell from a life of piety into heathen customs. ...
 Ammonius held the divine philosophy unshaken and unadulterated to the end of his life.
 His works yet extant show this, as he is celebrated among many for the writings which he has left.

 However, we are told by Longinus that Ammonius wrote nothing, and if Ammonius was the principal influence on Plotinus, then it is unlikely that Ammonius would have been a Christian.
 One way to explain much of the confusion concerning Ammonius is to assume that there were two people called Ammonius: Ammonius Saccas who taught Plotinus, and an Ammonius the Christian who wrote biblical texts.
-Another explanation might be that there was only one Ammonius but that Origen, who found the Neo-Platonist views of his teacher essential to his own beliefs about the essential nature of Christianity, chose to suppress Ammonius' choice of Paganism over Christianity.
+Another explanation might be that there was only one Ammonius but that Origen, who found the Neoplatonic views of his teacher essential to his own beliefs about the essential nature of Christianity, chose to suppress Ammonius' choice of Paganism over Christianity.
 The insistence of Eusebius, Origen's pupil, and Jerome, all of whom were recognized Fathers of the Christian Church, that Ammonius Saccas had not rejected his Christian roots would be easier for Christians to accept than the assertion of Porphyry, who was a Pagan, that Ammonius had chosen Paganism over Christianity.

 To add to the confusion, it seems that Ammonius had two pupils called Origen: Origen the Christian, and Origen the Pagan.
 It is quite possible that Ammonius Saccas taught both Origens.
 And since there were two Origens who were accepted as contemporaries it was easy for later Christians to accept that there were two individuals named Ammonius, one a Christian and one a Pagan.
 Among Ammonius' other pupils there were Herennius and Cassius Longinus.